Biohacking Your Manhood: The Proven Habits, Foods, Exercises, Workouts, Nutrients & Tools That Boost Testosterone & Drive.

 Whew.
 I know that was a lot.

-So should your head be spinning and your crotch becoming dizzy just thinking about implementing what you've just learned, let's now step back and simplify with an example of what a “day in the life” of optimizing one's testosterone would actually look like.
-Here are three simple examples, broken into morning, daily and evening habits.
+So should you find your head spinning and your crotch becoming dizzy just thinking about implementing what you've learned, let's now step back and simplify with an example of what a “day in the life” of optimizing your testosterone would actually look like.

 Morning: